 Block the Swatch for the Most Accurate Measurements

-This swatch is base on the gauge: 26 sts/36 rows = 4 inches in stockinette, worked in the round. (see * below for working a swatch in the round).
+This swatch is based on the gauge: 26 sts/36 rows = 4 inches in stockinette, worked in the round. (see * below for working a swatch in the round).
+For a pattern that says to knit flat, you would knit your gauge flat.
+For a pattern that is knit in the round, you SHOULD knit the gauge in the round.

 Next, we soak the swatch.
 You can use tepid water (water that doesn’t feel warm or cold), some Eucalan or Soak (you can find more information and opportunity to purchase by clicking on the names).
 Euculan and Soak are fancy ‘detergents’ created specifically for hand knits!